lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-7.rst

 **1. Log in to the Portal Aspect of the RSP and execute a query.**
 Go to the Portal's DP0.2 Catalogs tab, switch to the ADQL interface, and execute the query below.
-This query will retrieve a small sample of point-like objects (stars) brighter than 25th magnitude (as in preceding tutorials).
+This query will retrieve a small sample of isolated (not blended) objects brighter than 25th magnitude.
-The ``scisql_nanojanskyToAbMag()`` fonction converts fluxes (in nJy) to AbMagnitudes.
+The ``scisql_nanojanskyToAbMag()`` function converts fluxes (in nJy) to AbMagnitudes.

 .. code-block:: SQL

-  SELECT coord_dec, coord_ra, detect_isIsolated, refExtendedness,
+  SELECT coord_dec, coord_ra, detect_isIsolated,
          scisql_nanojanskyToAbMag(u_cModelFlux) AS u_cModelMag,
          scisql_nanojanskyToAbMag(g_cModelFlux) AS g_cModelMag,
          scisql_nanojanskyToAbMag(r_cModelFlux) AS r_cModelMag,